The Advocacy Training and Development Program

 - access a wide array of Federal, State and Local government and community services, including those that are available from DVA which support wellbeing.

-More experienced compensation advocates will learn how to assist with reconsiderations and appeals to the Veterans' Review Board (VRB) and appeals to the Administrative Appeals Tribunal (AAT).
+More experienced compensation advocates will learn how to assist with reconsiderations and appeals to the Veterans' Review Board (VRB) and appeals to the Administrative Review Tribunal (ART).

 Visit the ATDP website to learn more about the ATDP or enrol in the Course in Military Advocacy.